MolSSI-Education/oop_and_design_patterns/_episodes/01-introduction.md

 There are various types of patterns:

 1) Creational: they deal with object or class creation.
-They help make a system independent of how its objects are created, composed and represented[1].
+They help make a system independent of how its objects are created, composed and represented.

 2) Structural: they are about class or object composition.
 They define ways to compose objects to form larger structures and obtain new functionality.